chessplease/Chess-Please/README.md

 # Chess-Please
-A daily chess puzzle sitd
+A site to learn chess